phuminhquangpham/rgbdemsensor/README.md

 % Now call the function:
 % [camPose, frameSkip, extrinsic] = tracking(transform);

-%% PTCRECONSTRUCT
+### PTCRECONSTRUCT
 % This function is used for 3D reconstruction from generating 3D pointClouds
-% The function inheritS the camera intrinsics with focalLength,
+% The function inherits the camera intrinsics with focalLength,
-% principalPoint and imageSize (from calib function) and camPose to apply
+% principalPoint, and imageSize (from calib function) and camPose to apply
-% the correct transformation when reconstruct 3D pointCloud (from tracking
+% the correct transformation when reconstructing 3D pointCloud (from the tracking
 % function)
-% To use this function, you need to call both sensorCalibration function and
+% To use this function, you need to call both the sensorCalibration function and
-% tracking function first
+% the tracking function first
 % c = sensorCalibration();
 % c.extractRGBD();
 % c.computeEMToCameraTransform();